ahmed-tahoon/Online-Judge-System/README.md

 - Logging: morgan, winston
 - User Authentication: jsonwebtoken, passport, cookie-parser, express-jwt

-The Client is built with React and 3rd-party libraries, see below.
+The Client is built with React and 3rd-party libraries

-- CSS and Icon: bootstrap, font-awesome
-- React ace Text Editor: ngx-quill
-- Code Editor: react-editor

 ## Installation